liferay/liferay-docs/devGuide/en/chapters/11-opensocial.markdown

 	gadgets.Hub.publish("com.liferay.opensocial.gmapsdemo", address);

 When the user clicks the gadget's *Publish* button, the message is sent by the publishing gadget to the topic named `com.liferay.opensocial.gmapsdemo`.
 PubSub broadcasts the message received on that topic to all subscribers, such as your *Google Address* gadget.
-Each subscriber receives the message on callback and processes the message.
-In the case of your *Google Map* gadget, the message, containing an address, is processed by the gadget to render the address location on its map.
+Each subscriber receives and processes the message.
+In the case of your *Google Map* gadget, the message, containing an address, is processed by the gadget to show the address location on its map.

-As you can see, PubSub allows your site to run efficiently and enables, otherwise, unconnected gadgets to communicate and flourish within Liferay Portal.
+As you can see, PubSub allows your site to run efficiently and enables otherwise unconnected gadgets to communicate and flourish within Liferay Portal.

 Gadgets are not limited to only communicating with other gadgets.
 In the next section, we will demonstrate the capabilities of communication between portlets and gadgets.